makerdao/pe-checklists/spell/spell-reviewer-goerli-checklist.md

     * [ ] State mutability is `immutable`
 * [ ] String Constants
   * [ ] IPFS hashes or DAO resolutions
-      * [ ] IPFS hashes and DAO resolutions match the exec doc.
+      * [ ] IPFS hashes and DAO resolutions match the exec doc
       * [ ] The variable is named `dao_resolutions`
       * [ ] if multiple dao resolutions are present
-          * [ ] they are located in the same string constant and are comma separated.
+          * [ ] they are located in the same string constant and are comma separated
-          * [ ] The comment above the the variable states: `Comma-separated list of DAO resolutions IPFS hashes.`
+          * [ ] The comment above the the variable states: `Comma-separated list of DAO resolutions IPFS hashes`
   * [ ] Must be TOP LEVEL (or ds pause will reject)
   * [ ] Name of the variable matches purpose per EXEC DOC
   * [ ] Visibility is `public`